ArnoVdH/photoblog/content/blog/2019/Solving_the_Code.md

 Main menu
 ---------
 At first I just built a menu in my header with html.
 That was before I discovered the menu template options in Hugo.
+With some tweaking of the original html, I could have active menu options to make navigating the site somewhat easier.

 Navigation menus
 ----------------